About our farm…

 Share ownership may be sold or transferred to a new owner at your discretion.
 There are no refunds.

-In the rare case that your cow is no longer in production and we are unable to transfer your contract to another producing animal, we will refund you the pro-rated amount that you have left on your contract.
+In the rare case that your cow is no longer in production and we are unable to transfer your contract to another producing animal, we will refund you the pro-rated amount that you have left on your monthly payment, assuming you have not gotten the allotted amount of milk your shares covered for the month.

 **Desiring multiple gallons per week translates to multiple cow shares.**